 Learn more about how to get a sexual health check, or call Healthline on 1300 65 88 86 to find out the most convenient place for you to have a check-up.

 What can I do if I have syphilis?

-- Get treated: Getting rid of syphilis is pretty straightforward in its early stages – it's just a couple of antibiotic injections a few weeks apart.
+- Get treated: Syphilis treatment is pretty straightforward in its early stages – it's just a couple of antibiotic injections a few weeks apart.
 The doctor who diagnoses you will talk you through a treatment plan.

 - Inform those who need to know: If you have syphilis, it’s important that you contact all your recent sexual partners and let them know they should get tested, too.
 If you’re unsure about how to do this, read some tips for telling someone you’ve got an STI.